 There are very limited works that can be considered foundational to the literary traditions in Asia, the ones that can be noticed as such are usually strongly connected to a certain area.
-Examples are Ramayana (connected to Southeast Asia and India), Journey to the West (China and surrounding areas), and Tales from the Arabian Nights (which connects the Middle East with Asia through trade).
+Examples are Ramayana (connected to Southeast Asia and India), Journey to the West (China and surrounding areas), and Tales from the Arabian Nights (Central Asia and the Mediterranean world).
 The differences between the foundations of literature in several large regions can be explained by several factors.
-One being the complex terrain, as Asia and its peoples are seperated by impenetrable jungles, large deserts, incredible mountainranges, and widespread areas of islands.
+One being the complex terrain, as Asia and its people are seperated by impenetrable jungles, large deserts, incredible mountainranges, and widespread areas of islands.
 Some difference were overcome through the use of trade routes, Asian and European arts (and therefore literature) did at some point mingle as they traveled along the famous Silk Road, creating Greco-Roman sculpting methods and style that can still be found in India while Central Asian writings and Chinese paintings reached Europe in such a way that several ancient Roman writers mention them.
 Persian and Arabic languages and writings influenced the Greeks and Romans greatly in fields as philosophy, critical thinking, and medicine.
 Because of this Asian writings can be compared to those of the Western world as poetry, storytelling, and literature were used extensively to bring forth and spread contemplations and ideas.

 To read about other continents, and find out about different countries, return to Read Around the World.